Skip to content

 issue_number: context.issue.number,

-body: `**QueryAudit Report**: ${totalErrors} issue(s) detected.
-Check the [build artifacts](${context.serverUrl}/${context.repo.owner}/${context.repo.repo}/actions/runs/${context.runId}) for details.`
+body: `**QueryAudit Report**: ${totalConfirmed} confirmed, ${totalInfo} info.
+See the [build artifacts](${runUrl}) for the per-test HTML reports.`

 });